 The word ‘Docent’ is derived from the Latin word ‘docere’ which means to teach.

-As part of the zoo community, Docents are enthusiastic, reliable people who provide a wide range of service through their expertise and outstanding customer service helping achieve the Zoo’s objectives and mission.
-Ongoing Training is also provided so that Docents are knowledgeable on a wide range of related topics and issues.
+As part of the zoo community, Docents are enthusiastic, reliable people who through their expertise and outstanding customer service help achieve the Zoo’s objectives and mission.

-Docents work as part of a valuable team, so it is vital we have volunteers who can be depended upon to fulfil their minimum two duty days per month, working from 9 am until 3 pm.
-A good level of physical fitness is also required, as a docent’s duty day involves a lot of walking around the zoo assisting visitors.
+Docents work as part of a valuable team, so it is vital we have volunteers who can be depended upon to fulfil their minimum two days per month.
+They require a good level of physical fitness as a docent’s duty day involves a lot of walking around the zoo assisting visitors.
+Ongoing Training is provided and required so that Docents are knowledgeable on a wide range of related topics and issues.

 PZDA Information Day

 Each year in April, the Docent Association holds a free 2 hour information morning at Perth Zoo to explain the role of Docents (zoo guides) and the duties they perform.
 The sessions include information and a 45 minute guided tour of Perth Zoo with one of the current Docents.

 The next Orientation Information Day will be in April 2023.

 Please contact us for more information and to register your details at any time to email@example.com